RMWinslow/bib/paper/guvenen2021data.md

 - Secondly, does this vary by marital status?
 I can imagine either that having a second earner gives the person a kind of insurance which they can use to stay searching longer, or the opposite: that a married man has more pressure to find a job to support his family.

-arc-percent change takes the percent change after normalizing so that the average is 1?
+"arc-percent change" takes the percent change after normalizing so that the average (conditional on such and such) is 1?

-READ UP TO 3.2
+-->